 - Thick, white vaginal discharge that looks like cottage cheese

 - Discomfort when urinating

-If it’s not a yeast infection, it could be something more serious.
+If it’s not a yeast infection, it could be something more serious or another type of vaginal infection.
 Contact your doctor to take care of your body properly!

-Here Are A Few Tips To Help Avoid Infection:
+Here Are A Few Tips To Help Avoid Yeast Infection:

 - Keep air circulating around your crotch by wearing cotton (not synthetic) underpants and loose clothing.

 - Wipe from front to back after using the bathroom to avoid moving bacteria from your bum to your vagina.

 - Avoid scented soaps or bath salts; they might irritate the sensitive vaginal tissue.

 - Never use a tampon to absorb non-menstrual vaginal discharge; if you need to protect your clothes use a panty liner.